Courses may not be offered every semester; view the course schedule pdf on the Current Students page for available options.

 Phar 6961: Women's Health

 Course Description: During this course, students will have the opportunity to actively learn and discuss women's health issues taught in the core curriculum to a greater extent.
-The core curriculum focuses on the pharmacotherapy around women's health, we will focus on the patient's perspective, pathophysiology, and other quality care considerations specific to women including cultural, religious, psychosocial, and socioeconomic factors effecting health.
+We will focus on the patient's perspective, pathophysiology, and other quality care considerations specific to women including cultural, religious, psychosocial, and socioeconomic factors affecting health.
 Health topics will range from social issues to menstrual health, breast cancer to eating disorders, with a specific focus on preparing students for professional practice and the pharmacist's role.
-Prereq topics: Contraceptive agents, emergency contraception, hormonal contraception.

 Prerequisite: None